llvm/llvm-project/llvm/docs/GitHub.rst

   gh pr checkout <PR Number>

 This is also possible with the web interface and the normal git command line tools, but the process is a bit more complicated.
-See GitHubs `documentation <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/checking-out-pull-requests-locally?platform=linux&tool=webui#modifying-an-inactive-pull-request-locally>`_ on the topic.
+See GitHub's `documentation <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/checking-out-pull-requests-locally?platform=linux&tool=webui#modifying-an-inactive-pull-request-locally>`_ on the topic.